acandael/actionmaker-v2/src/content/activities/en/vuurlopen.md

 availability: 'On request'
 ---

 Do you have the courage to literally walk on glowing hot coals?
-Then this team building activity is perfect for you!
+Then this workshop is THE activity for you!

 Fire walking is an ancient tradition that requires not only courage but also trust in yourself and others.
 A unique experience that strengthens the bonds within your team and creates unforgettable memories.